 NSLJ reserves the right to extend membership offers to those students whose articles meet NSLJ’s publication requirements.
 Note that there is often a significant difference between papers written for class credit (even if the article receives a very high grade) and student-articles that are of publishable quality for an academic journal.

 Membership Status.
-Students extended a membership offer through this process are considered full members of NSLJ, but must complete all requirements asked of other full members during the Spring 2020 semester to retain full member status.
-NSLJ retains the option to revoke full membership until the end of the Spring 2020 semester if requirements are not fulfilled.
+Students extended a membership offer through this process are considered full members of NSLJ, but must complete all requirements asked of other full members during the spring semester to retain full member status.
+NSLJ retains the option to revoke full membership until the end of the spring semester if requirements are not fulfilled.

 Research Responsibility.
 Like all NSLJ Members, those joining through the comment-on process will be responsible for a reasonable amount of research and cite-checking duties during their tenure.

 Editorial Board Eligibility.
-Those joining through this process will be considered for full membership and will be eligible to apply for the following Board positions: Articles Editor, Research Editor, Notes Editor, Symposium Editor, Communications Editor.
+Those joining through this process will be considered for full membership and will be eligible to apply for Board positions.

 Consideration for Publication.
 Student-articles selected by NSLJ will be strongly considered for publication in an upcoming issue.
 In the event there is not space available for publication, NSLJ will assist with publication elsewhere.
 NSLJ has the right of first refusal for all articles submitted through the comment-on process.

 Please note that our comment-on process is intended for students who want to join NSLJ as full Members.
 Accordingly, students must have at least one semester of law school left to be eligible to participate (see Timing and Student Eligibility sections above).
 Students who are not interested in joining NSLJ are welcome to submit papers for publication consideration after graduation, as our submissions policy is that we generally do not consider non-Member student papers for publication.